attdevsupport/API-Platform/MMS/Vb/app3/README.txt

   AT&T API Samples - MMS app 3
  ------------------------------

-This file describes how to set up, configure and run the VB Applications of the AT&T RESTFul sample applications.
+This file describes how to set up, configure and run the VB Applications of the AT&T HTML5 Program sample applications.
 It covers all steps required to register the application on DevConnect and, based on the generated API keys and secrets, create and run one's own full-fledged sample applications.